cayton10/Data_Structures/Class_Statics_OpOverload/README.md

 fifty five
 720: seven hundred twenty	60%

-2. (Ch.
+<strike>2.
+(Ch.
 13 Operator Overloading) Overload the following operators so that TextInt can work just like a normal int in code:
 +, -, /, *, %, and <<.
 Note that the first 5 will be almost identical.
-40%
+40%</strike>

-For example, this code should work when you are done:
+<strike>For example, this code should work when you are done:

 TextInt textInt1(2458), textInt2(1278);
 TextInt textInt3 = textInt1 + textInt2;